ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 How do we study Elongineering?
-As starters, there is a great book by Eric Berger "Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX" that covers, well as the title says the early days of SpaceX.
-There is also a great video by Everyday Astraunaut on [youtube](https://www.youtube.com/c/EverydayAstronaut) explaining the engineering decisions made for the development of the Merlin and Raptor engines.
+As starters, there is a great book by Eric Berger "Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX" that covers, well as the title says, the early days of SpaceX.
+There is also a great video by Everyday Astronaut on [youtube](https://www.youtube.com/c/EverydayAstronaut) explaining the engineering decisions made for the development of the Merlin and Raptor engines.
 Both are great resources to start studying how Elon builds technology and companies.

 &nbsp;&nbsp;

-Another book to read would be "The Case for Mars" by Robert Zubrin, the current President of Mars Society, which Elon Musk is a member.
-The engineering decisions in Space X is clearly heavily influenced by the ideas by Robert, who advocates for a mission with no reliance on LEO+lunar infrastructure (Mars Direct) and short development cycle ("If you want to get humans to Mars, you can't do it in thirty years; you can't do it in twenty years - ten years is the most you can hope for").
-There are many more ideas in the brilliant book, highly recommended to engineers even if they are not interested in space exploration.
+Another book to read would be "The Case for Mars" by Robert Zubrin, the current President of Mars Society (which Elon Musk is a member).
+The engineering decisions in Space X is clearly influenced by ideas in the book, like a Mars mission with no reliance on LEO+lunar infrastructure ("Mars Direct" approach) and short development cycle ("If you want to get humans to Mars, you can't do it in thirty years; you can't do it in twenty years - ten years is the most you can hope for").
+I may be overreaching, but it seems Elon has applied the engineering philosophies in the book not only for SpaceX, but also in his other ventures.

 &nbsp;&nbsp;